tonymelek/code_quiz/README.md

 * Once, the quiz starts the user will see a counter running at the top right corner of the screen and will get the first question.
 ![Questions_screen](./images/questions.jpg)
 * Everytime the user answers a question , they will be told if they answred correctly or not.
 If not 30 seconds will be deducted from the timer.
-* If the user solved 7+ questions correctly, they eill be granted a weighted bonus depending on the remaining time after they finish.
+* If the user solved more than half the questions correctly, they will be granted a weighted bonus depending on the remaining time after they finish.
 (So, you need to answer correctly and quickly to get the highest score).
 * Quiz ends whenever any of these happens first ( Times runs out, Questions run out).
 ![End_screen](./images/end.jpg)
 * User is offered to add their name to the "Hall of Fame" everytime they have completed the Quiz.